 You can actually know how many points Grammarly gives for your article.
 You can increase the score just by using the tool.
 Follow suggestions and fix issues that come along the way you scroll down.

 However, my views on Grammarly don’t indicate that I solely don’t like Ginger Software.
 In fact, I haven’t used it in a while.
-I have a plan to use it again for my multilingual content marketing projects.
-So, I will update this Ginger vs. Grammarly comparison with more up-to-date details and my experiments.

 So, what is your BEST tool from Grammarly and Ginger concerning quality, features, and needs?
 Share your thoughts in the comment form below.